Is insurance credentialing for therapists different from other healthcare practices’ credentialing?

 Do I need to go through the credentialing process again when I move to another state?

 These are common questions we receive on a regular basis, but we are glad to help anywhere we can.
-That is why we created this comprehensive insurance credentialing for therapists guide to help mental health professionals navigate the complex world of medical credentialing.
+That is why we created this comprehensive insurance credentialing guide to help mental health professionals in credentialing with insurance companies.

 Licensing Requirements for Mental Health Professionals